pyGCodeDecode API Reference¶

 Arguments:

-bool, default = False - return the event series as tuple.
+- return_tuplebool, default = False - return the event series as tuple.

 Returns: